 2 cups coarse burghul (bulgur); 2.5 tablespoons olive oil; 1 large onion (finely chopped; 1 garlic clove, crushed; 1 cinnamon stick; 3 cups chicken stock.

 Method: Wash burghul under cold running water until the water runs clear, then drain well and set aside.
 Heat the olive oil in a large saucepan over a med heat.
 Add onion and garlic and cook 5-6 min, stirring often until softened.
 Add cinnamon stick & stock, bring to boil, then reduce heat to low, cover and coof about 12-15 min, or until zoo liquid has been absorbed.
 Season with salt and pepper, fluff grains with a fork, Serve warm or at room temp.
 Serves 4-6

 Goes well with her slow cooked lamb leg with apples...some of her recipes use Pomegranate Molasses which we buy at a Middle Eastern Grocery shop in Mawson, Canberra.

-Another book I love (also borrowed from library but I intend to buy) is Rick Stein’s Venice to Istanbul (another BBC book) “Discovering the flavours of the Eastern Mediterranean”.
+Another book I love (also borrowed from library but I hope to buy 1 day) is Rick Stein’s Venice to Istanbul (another BBC book) “Discovering the flavours of the Eastern Mediterranean”.